 Lorin Johnson, Professor, teaches courses in ballet technique, pedagogy and dance history, in addition to choreographing for and directing department concerts.
-He is also the Ballet Coordinator and the Production Coordinator for the department.
-His hobbies include reading, biking and surfing.
+His hobbies include playing guitar, reading, biking and surfing.

 Lorin Johnson has been a professor at CSULB since 2006, earning tenure in 2012 and promotion to Full Professor in 2017.
 He served as Assistant Dean and Interim Associate Dean of the College of the Arts 2019-21, overseeing assessment, research grants, and faculty professional development.
 He is currently the Coordinator for Program Review & Assessment at CSULB in Academic Affairs.